jeyabalajis/aws-certified-sa-pro-notes/docs/security/guard_duty.md

 Amazon GuardDuty is a threat detection service that provides you with an accurate and easy way to continuously monitor and protect AWS accounts and workloads.

+> GuardDuty analyzes continuous metadata streams generated from your account and network activity found in AWS CloudTrail Events, Amazon Virtual Private Cloud (VPC) Flow Logs, and domain name system (DNS) Logs.
+>GuardDuty also uses integrated threat intelligence such as known malicious IP addresses, anomaly detection, and machine learning (ML) to more accurately identify threats.

 ## Reconnaissance:
 Activity suggesting reconnaissance by an attacker, such as unusual API activity, intra-VPC port scanning, unusual failed login request patterns, or unblocked port probing from a known bad IP.